 After college I moved back to my hometown and started working in the real world.
 I have to tell you, it wasn’t nearly as exciting as my college years but you know, you have to make a living somehow.
 Throughout my career I worked in a variety of different professions.
 I spent most of my working years in real estate, construction, banking and law.
 While I never actually became a professional photographer or marketer, I used my education in each and every job along the way.
 My father used to jokingly say, “Her mother and I spent tens of thousands of dollars to send her to college to take the best family pictures money can buy.”
 He had an amazing sense of humor!

 Like I said, I’ve spent practically my entire life on the water.
-Mom & Dad had everything from a houseboat to small powerboats to large powerboats and my dad even had a sailboat for a while.
+Mom & Dad had everything from a houseboat to small powerboats to large powerboats and my dad even had a large sailboat for a while.
 Whatever boat he and mom had was always ours to enjoy as well.
 All of us learned a great appreciation for boating and the hard work it takes to keep a boat shipshape.
-After meeting Dan in 2015 a great childhood friend, Ginia suggested that I get in touch with her brother, Tom.
+After meeting Dan in 2015 a great childhood friend, Virginia, suggested that I get in touch with her brother, Tom.
 He was the Commodore of the Bradenton Yacht Club at the time and he also organized the sailboat races for the club.
 When we were just little kids we carpooled together to elementary school but I hadn’t seen Tom in many, many years.
-Ginia gave him my number and he called the next day to invite me sailing with some friends of his.
+Virginia gave him my number and he called the next day to invite me sailing with some friends of his.
 It was my reintroduction into sailing.
 We had a great time and soon I became a part of the Silver Streak crew.
 Silver Streak, Tom’s boat, is a J24 and I loved every second of racing on her.
 Tom and the rest of the crew taught me a lot about sailing.

 They even invited me to be the helmswoman during the “Ladies at the Helm” race in 2016.
 We took 2nd place!
 It was pretty exciting for me as Tom even mentioned my Dad during the awards ceremony.
 Dad and Mom were pretty well known at the BYC over the years.
 Until the day I moved onto Dazzler I kept my metal hanging over a sailing photo of my dad.

 So how did I end up on Dazzler?
 Well, the short version is that my cousins suggested I friend Dan on Facebook.
 They thought we would be perfect for each other.
 I really wasn’t certain about it at first.
-After all, he lived on his boat in México and I lived in Florida but after seeing his FB page I decided to send a friend request.
+After all, he lived on his boat in México and I lived in Florida, but after seeing his FB page I decided to send a friend request.
 Several days later he responded and from there things just happened.
 We dated long distance for almost two years.
 I came to México to see him twice and he came to Florida to meet my family.
 We just clicked.
-And before I knew what happened we were in love and he asked me to move aboard.
+And before I knew what happened we were in love and he asked me to retire and move aboard.
 (For more on our “back story”, Click Here.)

 So, here I am living in paradise on a truly beautiful ship with the man of my dreams.
 It just doesn’t get better than this!